Skip to main content

 • Lights & Safety Devices: headlights, work lights, rotating beacon, indicators, reverse alarm, emergency stop, walk-around for fluid leaks or ground hazards.

-How to conduct a grader pre-start check
+How to use this grader pre-start checklist

 1. Walk-around inspection: before starting, walk around the grader checking for fluid leaks under the machine, tyre condition, blade and moldboard damage, and any objects beneath or near the machine.